JKHeadley/rest-hapi/README.md

 ## Authorization
 ### Route scopes
 rest-hapi takes advantage of the ``scope`` property within the ``auth`` route config object of a hapi endpoint.
 Each generated endpoint has its ``scope`` property set based on model properties within the ``routeOptions.scope`` object.
-There are three types of scopes that can be set: a general scope property, action scope properties, and association scope properties.
+There are three types of scopes that can be set: a global scope property, action scope properties, and association scope properties.
 A description of these can be seen below.

-The first type of scope is a ``scope`` property that, when set, is applied to all generated endpoints for that model.
+The first type of scope is a global ``scope`` property that, when set, is applied to all generated endpoints for that model.

 The second is an action specific scope property that only applies to endpoints corresponding with the action.
 A list of these action scope properties can be seen below: